BeyondMicroControl/AsciiCAD/docs/design.md

 # Design strategy

 In Januray 2026, the idea to develop AsciiCAD was born.
-As deceiving it may sound; AsciiCAD was never aiming at becoming a serious application, but it was built with serious intent nonetheless.
+As deceiving it may sound; AsciiCAD was never aiming at becoming a serious application, but was built with serious intent nonetheless.

-While mainstream applications, and certainly Computer Aided Design tools are made of vertical layers -the complexity makeup, ruled by functions- and horizontal pillars -the multimodal makeup or data-, our experiment collapses the horizontals and simplifies the foundation, hoping this way (that's our hypothesis) achieving maturity more quickly.
+While mainstream applications, and certainly Computer Aided Design tools are made of **vertical layers** -the complexity makeup, ruled by functions- and **horizontal pillars** -the multimodal makeup or data-, our experiment collapses the horizontals and simplifies the foundation, hoping this way (that's our hypothesis) achieving maturity more quickly.

 That collapse is not an accident, but a deliberate strategy - quoting the opening statement for this project “designed as a ‘digital essay’ on fast-tracking complexity by strategising bare-bones simplicity at its conception.”

 This deserves more elaboration:
-With collapsing the horizontals, we refer to 'business data' usually living in applications, over three separate datasets:
+With collapsing the horizontals, we refer to 'business data' usually living in applications, over three different datasets:
 - a dataset tailored for graphical representation and human-machine interfacing
 - an internal dataset allowing application functions to make internal process decisions, or perform algorithmic operations.
 - plus one or more datasets tailored for interoperability with other compatible applications or systems